weaviate/weaviate-io/developers/weaviate/search/rerank.md

 ## Requirements

-To rerank search results, you'll need:
-* a reranker module enabled
+To rerank search results, you'll need a reranker module enabled.
-* a vector, bm25, or hybrid query
+You can rerank results using:
+- The same query as the initial search, or
+- A different reranking query.

 ## Reranking vector search results